A paradise on Canada’s west coast, there are so many amazing things to do on Vancouver Island for adventurers and mindful travellers.

 If you have a tent or RV, camp at Fillongley Provincial Park or, for more solid accommodation, book a private cottage at Sea Breeze Lodge on Hornby.

-Related: See what I found on Denman & Hornby during my Sunshine Coast solo bike tour →
+Don’t miss: What I found on Denman & Hornby during my Sunshine Coast solo bike tour →

 10. Kayak the Broken Group Islands